Where to Eat the Best Paella in Seville (6 Top Restaurants)

 This paella is prepared the same way other paellas are cooked, but it includes land and sea ingredients – anything from chicken and pork to prawns, squid and mussels.

-It’s the perfect option when you can’t make up your mind between seafood or meat paella because you get the best of both.
+It’s the perfect option when you can’t decide between seafood and meat paella, because you get the best of both.

 Arroz negro